massoncheg/forgejo-docs/docs/admin/command-line.md

 ### doctor

-Diagnose the problems of current Gitea instance according the given configuration.
+Diagnose the problems of current Forgejo instance according the given configuration.
 Currently there are a check list below:

-- Check if OpenSSH authorized_keys file id correct When your Gitea instance support OpenSSH, your Gitea instance binary path will be written to `authorized_keys` when there is any public key added or changed on your Gitea instance.
+- Check if OpenSSH authorized_keys file id correct When your Forgejo instance support OpenSSH, your Forgejo instance binary path will be written to `authorized_keys` when there is any public key added or changed on your Forgejo instance.
-  Sometimes if you moved or renamed your Gitea binary when upgrade and you haven't run `Update the '.ssh/authorized_keys' file with Gitea SSH keys.
+  Sometimes if you moved or renamed your Forgejo binary when upgrade and you haven't run `Update the '.ssh/authorized_keys' file with Forgejo SSH keys.
 (Not needed for the built-in SSH server.)` on your Admin Panel.
 Then all pull/push via SSH will not be work.
   This check will help you to check if it works well.

 For contributors, if you want to add more checks, you can write a new function like `func(ctx *cli.Context) ([]string, error)` and